libraco/bitcoinchecker/README.md

 ## Demo

-You can try the live demo by visiting [Bitcoin Checker Demo](https://libraco.github.io/bitcoinchecker/) (update this link after deployment)
+You can try the live demo by visiting [Bitcoin Checker Demo](https://libraco.github.io/bitcoinchecker/)

 ## Screenshots